The Power Of Subconscious Mind

 1) We can change ourselves if we wish to, therefore we can become the masters of our own destiny, but it does first require retraining the way we see the world and how we view ourselves.

-2) Others can be (and HAVE been) huge contributors in our having certain flaws (low self esteem, anger issues, etc) as well as helping us to be kind and strong in other respects.
-Other people, in other words, in varying degrees, control us NOW, and have controlled us in the past, even though we have mostly never given them permission to do so, and they often haven't consciously meant to.
+2) Others can be (and have been) huge contributors in our having certain flaws (low self esteem, anger issues, etc) as well as helping us to be kind and strong in other respects.
+Other people, in other words, and in varying degrees, control us NOW, and have controlled us in the past, even though we have mostly never given them permission to do so, and they often haven't consciously meant to.

 I fervently believe, however, that while you do usually become more fixed in your beliefs and habits with time, you are still always able to change who you are if only you put enough energy, as you need to, into changing howsoever you might wish to.

 One of the fundamental differences between our brain and a computer (even a super-computer) is 'plasticity'.
 The brain will make itself act as you need it to act.
 For instance, it has been conclusively proven that if a person is blinded, then while their eyes may henceforth be non-operational, that part of the brain that primarily controls vision (the visual cortex) will most likely be reassigned to another part of your body that IS still working properly.
 The visual cortex, in other words, might then assist with your auditory sense (as a proved example).

 The brain can furthermore make more of what is needed.
 When you exercise a muscle, you make it stronger.
 If you exercise your 'memory muscles' (the part of your brain that mostly controls memory) then your memory will 'become stronger', but eventually, when that part of the brain is being used as much as it can be, the brain will simply create more of that part of the brain for you to continue using.
 'Usage effects development'.
 So the more you use the brain, the better it becomes, and the more of itself it makes to continue becoming better.